Clinical Trials and Cerebral Palsy: The Basics

 Parents of children with cerebral palsy spend incredible amounts of time and energy searching for the latest therapies and advancements in medicine that will benefit their child, but how much do you know about the research process that occurs in bringing therapies and medicines to market?

-There are hundreds of clinical trials being conducted in Universities and Hospital around the world in a quest to find medications, therapies and surgical interventions that will improve the quality of life of children and adults with Cerebral Palsy.
+There are hundreds of clinical trials being conducted in universities and hospitals around the world in a quest to find medications, therapies, and surgical interventions that will improve the quality of life of children and adults with cerebral palsy.
 It’s with increased frequency that we encounter breaking news stories of the positive impact new medical discoveries are having on the lives of children with CP.
-Many of these life changing interventions started with Clinic Trials.
+Many of these life-changing interventions started with clinic trials.

 Here are some of the basics you need to know.

 Clinical trials are research studies that explore whether a medical treatment or device is safe and effective for humans.
 These studies also may show which medical approaches work best for certain illnesses or groups of people.
 Clinical trials produce the best data available for health care decision making.
 Clinical trials are conducted at medical centers, hospitals, universities, and private facilities all over the world.
 The investigator in charge of the study must ensure that all clinical administrators, no matter where they are, are conducting the trial(s) in exactly the same manner.

 All FDA approved clinical trials are conducted in 4 phases and can last for many years.

 - Phase I: Screening for safety.
 A small number of patients and healthy volunteers (20-80) test a drug/procedure for safety, tolerance, dosage range, and side effects.